EDO, CEKP, CELT, CEMT, CTPT, VT

 Equine Rehabilitation

 Nestled in the tranquil Black Forest of Northern Colorado Springs, we provide a boutique atmosphere and low-key healing environment.
 EER was designed to promote a safe and rapid advancement for horses recovering from injury.
-We take a natural, whole-body approach to give your horse every chance possible to make a successful return to performance by providing a variety of the latest in effective physical therapy options that allow your horse to receive the care that it will benefit from most.
-Our skilled staff is thoroughly trained and experienced, with a passion for horses and the desire to see your horse return rehabilitated, reconditioned, balanced and ready to perform.
+We take an osteopathic, whole-body approach to give your horse every chance possible to make a successful return to performance by providing a variety of the latest in effective physical therapy options that allow your horse to receive the care that it will benefit from most.
+Our skilled staff is thoroughly trained and experienced, with a passion for horses and the dedicated to seeing your horse return rehabilitated, reconditioned, balanced and ready to perform at their peak.

 How we help